The Weeknd: Endorsements and investments

 In 2013, Tesfaye collaborated with condom company ONE to give away limited-edition condoms at his shows during the Kiss Land Fall Tour.
 In November 2015, he partnered with electronic vaporizer company Pax Labs to release a limited edition vaporizer.
 He also collaborated with fashion designer Alexander Wang for an apparel collection.
 In 2016, Tesfaye became a creative collaborator and global brand ambassador for the clothing brand Puma.
 With the partnership, he released numerous capsule collections and hosted several pop-up retail stores.

 In 2017, Tesfaye partnered with retail company H&M for their men's collection.
 He cut ties with the company in 2018, following a racist incident within the company.
-In July 2018, Tesfaye collaborated with Marvel Comics to release a comic book inspired by his third studio album Starboy.
+In July 2018, Tesfaye collaborated with Marvel Comics to release a comic book and limited merchandise collection inspired by his third studio album Starboy.
 In August, he released an apparel collection in collaboration with A Bathing Ape.
 A second collection was released in January 2020.

 In April 2019, Tesfaye became an owner and global ambassador of the esports company OverActive Media, who owns the Splyce and Overwatch League team Toronto Defiant.
 On August 31, 2020, Tesfaye partnered with TD Bank to launch Black HXOUSE, an entrepreneurial initiative within the incubator HXOUSE, where he serves as a sleeping partner.
 On September 9, Canadian Prime Minister Justin Trudeau announced a CA$221,000,000 joint venture with HXOUSE for Black Canadian entrepreneurs.
 In March 2021, Tesfaye auctioned a collection of visual artwork and an unreleased song in the form of a non-fungible token (NFT) on Nifty Gateway.
 In October, he joined football player Tom Brady's NFT platform Autograph as a member of their board of directors.

 In 2022, Tesfaye invested in plant-based beverage brand Koia.
 Since 2023, Tesfaye, in partnership with Blue Bottle Coffee launched Samra Origins, a specialty coffee brand inspired by his Ethiopian heritage and which he named after his mother.
 A new coffee blend collection (the "Togetherness Blend") in collaboration with Nespresso was released in 2025.
-The same year, he partnered with Roblox to launch a limited avatar collection, as well as French football club Paris Saint-Germain FC to launch a limited capsule collection and kits under the XO branding.
+The same year, he partnered with Roblox to launch a limited avatar collection, as well as French football club Paris Saint-Germain FC to launch a limited capsule collection and kits under the XO branding, and Canadian baseball team Toronto Blue Jays for a limited merch collaboration during the 2025 World Series.
+In December 2025, Tesfaye secured a $1 billion deal with Lyric Capital, placing his music catalogue in a joint venture and allowing him "freedom to utilize the publishing and masters' rights over the catalog."
+On January 22, 2026, HXOUSE announced a partnership with Point Park University to launch their "Creative Direction Credential Program", providing education for young artists in Pittsburgh, which began in March.